My genesis generative art collection.

 I found it really important to get the canvas color right given the fact that everything layers on top of it.
 Black was an obvious starting point, but I also challenged myself to incorporate a white canvas.
 After trying it for several weeks, it just never felt right.
 I then realized I was overlooking the most obvious option—using the actual color palette.
 Doing so allowed me to incorporate lighter canvas colors and also improve the overall cohesiveness of the outputs.

 Rather than name every color within the palette, I decided to categorize them as "dark" and "light."
-You've probably seen that some of the outputs throughout this explanatory document have different colored canvases, even though that trait is locked.
-That's because there are five colors assigned to each, so it's locked to "light" or "dark" but not to a specific color within those categories.
+Some outputs have different colored canvases because there are five colors assigned to each, so it's locked to "light" or "dark" but not to a specific color within those categories.

 background